 In the summer of 1856 the Great Western Furnace in Stewart County Tennessee was a prosperous and successful operation forging high-quality pig iron that was in great demand all the way from St. Louis to New Orleans.
 Due to Luke Elam’s skillful and well-organized management of the Great Western he and his brother Brandon were becoming two of the most powerful landowners in Stewart County.
 Nearly every month, it seemed, they were using the money they earned from the Great Western to buy up more bottom land, more timber, and more property than some in the Town cared to see.

 This good fortune spread to everyone at the Great Western.
 From the ownership group, all the way down to the newest hires when the work week ended everyone went home with smiles on their faces and money in their pockets.
 Black men and their families were seen more often in Town and they had hard cash to spend.
-At first, many of the local store owners refused to trade with the negroes but they soon realized that Hopkinsville, Kentucky could provide the same products at a better price if the Dover merchants turned them away.
-Many black Stewart Countians found it more advantageous and more delightful to make that trip to “Hoptown” once every two or three weeks rather than put up with the bias of the locals in Town every week.
+At first, many of the local store owners refused to trade with the negroes but they soon realized that Hopkinsville, Kentucky could provide the same products at a better price if the local merchants turned them away.
+Many black Stewart Countians found it more advantageous and more delightful to make that trip to “Hoptown” once every two or three weeks rather than put up with the bias in Town.
 It didn’t take long for the shop owners of Dover to begin to feel the emptiness in their pocketbooks and they quickly put the word out that “black” money would be accepted, after all, in their businesses.
 They did not, however, lower their prices to compete with the Hoptown stores.
 After all, there wasn’t any other competition, locally, forcing them to do so and that trip to Hoptown and back was several hours long by wagon.

 Ignorant power, brute force.
 It beat down the Indian.
 It will beat down the slave.
 This was their counting.
 They needed to push the men harder, they calculated, as that was their shortcoming.
 Making the slaves smarter and concurrently more productive by pushing them harder was the way, they figured, that the Great Western could be bettered.